thelink2012/modloader/README.md

 ### Motivation

 Modifications are very popular in the Grand Theft Auto community, specially in Grand Theft Auto San Andreas, but everything is just too difficult to install since modding is not officially supported.
-People starting get scared of how hard it is to install modifications (well, hyperbole makes marketing better).
+People gets scared of how hard it is to install modifications (well, hyperbole makes marketing better).

 This modification aims to provide a extremely simple way to install modifications as seen in games with official modding support, you just place the modification in the modloader folder and look, it is installed!
 Easier than that is impossible.
 Uninstalling is that simple too, just remove the modification from the modloader folder.